rodzewich/cli-program/README.md

 ### Option negative prefixes

 ### Option preparation function

-Short flags may be passed as a single arg, for example `-abc` is equivalent to `-a -b -c`.
-Multi-word options such as "--template-engine" are camel-cased, becoming `opts.templateEngine` etc.

 Note that multi-word options starting with `--no` prefix negate the boolean value of the following word.
 For example, `--no-sauce` sets the value of `args.sauce` to false.